Randi Kaye

-Randi Kaye (born November 19, 1967) is an American television news journalist for CNN.
-She is based in New York and is currently serving as an investigative reporter for Anderson Cooper 360°.
+Randi Kaye (born November 19, 1967) is an American television news journalist working for CNN.
+She is based in New York and serves as an investigative reporter for Anderson Cooper 360°.

 Early life and career

 Kaye is the daughter of Joyce (née Taffer) and Gilbert D. Kaye.
-She graduated cum laude from Boston University with a degree in broadcast journalism in 1989.
+She graduated cum laude from Boston University in 1989 with a degree in broadcast journalism.
 While an undergrad there, she joined the sorority Alpha Epsilon Phi.

 She began her television career at ABC, working for Nightline and then Peter Jennings.

-She then moved to KATV in Little Rock, Arkansas.
-Kaye also worked for WFAA-TV in Dallas as a reporter and anchor, KMSP-TV in the Twin Cities where she hosted Everyday Living, WWOR-TV in New York/New Jersey and WCCO-TV in the Twin Cities as anchor of the 5pm and 10pm newscasts.
+She moved to KATV in Little Rock, Arkansas.
+Kaye also worked for WFAA-TV in Dallas as a reporter and anchor; KMSP-TV in the Twin Cities, where she hosted Everyday Living; WWOR-TV in New York/New Jersey; and WCCO-TV in the Twin Cities as anchor of the 5pm and 10pm newscasts.

 CNN

 Kaye joined CNN in December 2004.
 In addition to being a national correspondent, she is an investigative reporter for Anderson Cooper 360°.
 She previously anchored the 1:00–2:00 pm ET weekday slot on CNN Newsroom.
 After several changes at the network and the departure of previous weekend mornings anchor T. J. Holmes, she took over as permanent weekend anchor.
 In April 2013, Kaye left CNN Newsroom and returned to her role at AC360°.